 Governor's Task Force on Trust Administration Review and Reform

-The Task Force operates under the authority of Executive Order 2014-14.
-It is a body comprised of representatives from the trust industry, recognized as experts in their field; one member of the South Dakota Banking Commission; and three ex-official members appointed by the Governor.
+The Task Force operates under the authority of Executive Order 2017-08.
+It is a body comprised of representatives from the trust industry, recognized as experts in their field and appointed by the Governor.
 This body has been assembled with the goal of establishing and maintaining South Dakota's stature as the premier trust jurisdiction in the United States.
 Members of the Task Force were instrumental in crafting South Dakota's Trust Company Act, South Dakota Codified Law (SDCL) 51A-6A, which helped establish South Dakota as a leader in the fiduciary services industry.

 Members are appointed by the Governor to terms of three years.
 Responsibilities of the Task Force include reviewing and making recommendations for changing South Dakota's trust administration statutes.
 The primary goals of the Task Force are to provide the most efficient and effective environment for the administration of trusts, and to provide a timely response to ongoing innovation and evolution in fiduciary services.
 The Task Force meets periodically, and provides the Governor with an annual report detailing its recommendations, by November 1 each year.

-The current chair of the Task Force is Mark G. Mickelson.
+The current chair of the Task Force is Jennifer Bunkers.
 The full composition of the Task Force is available in an Adobe PDF file.